henrikkudesu/henrikkudesu/README.md

-I am an IT student, currently halfway through my degree (3/6 semester), expanding my knowledge in both back-end and front-end development.
+IT student, currently halfway through my degree (3/6 semester), expanding my knowledge in both back-end and front-end development.
 My experience comes from personal projects and volunteer work, where I’ve been able to apply and refine my skills in real-world scenarios.
-My goal is to continuously improve as a developer, explore new technologies, and build creative projects.

 📚 I’m currently learning: